 Everyone laughed and then he finished his illustration.

-Over the march of my life from infancy to the grave, I’ve heard thousands of sermons and preached thousands more.
-I’ve heard men that had no public speaking skills and others who were wordsmiths capable of enchanting hearers with their preaching and illustrations.
+Over the march of my life from infancy to the present, I’ve heard thousands of sermons and preached thousands more.
+I’ve heard some men who had no public speaking skills and others who were wordsmiths capable of enchanting hearers with their preaching and illustrations.
 Sadly, there are a lot more of the former than the latter.
-Even though I am an atheist, I still enjoy hearing a well crafted sermon delivered by a man who knows how to turn a word into an epic Broadway production.
+Even though I am an atheist, I still enjoy hearing a well-crafted sermon delivered by a man who knows how to turn a word into an epic Broadway production.

-Preaching only the Bible is boring, uninspiring preaching.
+Preaching only the Bible is boring, uninspiring oratory.
 An effective sermon requires illustrations.
-Jesus was a master storyteller.
+Jesus himself was a master storyteller.
 His sermons made ample use of illustrations meant to drive home a spiritual point.
-A preacher that is good at his craft knows that illustrations are key to helping listeners understand and embrace his sermon.
+A preacher who is good at his craft knows that illustrations are key to helping listeners understand and embrace his sermon.
 And therein lies the danger.

 When I started preaching, I used illustrations from illustration books.
 As I aged and experienced more of life, I began to use more and more illustrations about my experiences and personal life.
 If a preacher isn’t careful, it is easy to massage his illustrations to “fit” a particular sermon or audience.
 Sometimes, the illustration becomes a lie.

 As I mentioned above, I’ve heard a lot of sermons.
 I’ve heard thousands of illustrations and personal stories, all meant to get my attention or drive home a point.
 Over time, I came to understand that many preachers played loose with the truth, often shaping their stories to make a particular point or to cast themselves in a positive light.
-In other words, they lied, even if they don’t understand they are doing so.
-Often, a speaker can tell the same lie over and over until they reach a point where the lie become reality and they think it is the truth.
+In other words, they lied, even if they didn’t understand they were doing so.
+Often, a speaker can tell the same Holy Spirit-inspired lie over and over until they reach a point where the lie becomes reality and they think it’s the truth.

-Take Jack Hyles, by all accounts a masterful speaker and storyteller.
+Take Jack Hyles — by all accounts a masterful speaker and storyteller.
 He was also a narcissistic liar.
-I heard Hyles preach numerous times at Sword of the Lord and Bible conferences.
+I heard Hyles preach numerous times at Sword of the Lord/Bible conferences.
 His sermons were usually long on illustrations and short on Scripture and exegesis.
 For Hyles, it was all about the sermon, the story, and the invitation.
 Everything he said was meant to bring hearers to a point of making a decision for or against Jesus.

 Here’s a story Hyles told about winning an auto mechanic to Christ: